Disputing Bad Credit During Mortgage Process Can Halt Loan Process

 - I strongly recommend to always dispute via certified mail because of documentation purposes

-- Consumers with many derogatory items on credit report should dispute all the negative item all at once on a letter format
+- Consumers with many derogatory items on a credit report should dispute all the negative item all at once on a letter format

 - Listing the negative line items and account numbers and state that those items are not yours